Overview Veterinary and vitamin D

 Same information is available on Cattle need 66 IU of vitamin D per pound

-Virtually all US farmers who raise livestock use feed which is supplemented with vitamin D
+Virtually all US farmers who raise livestock use feed that is supplemented with vitamin D

 Merick Vet Manual supplement if not have UV or sunlight